Edgewater Miami Development Guide: New Condo Projects

 If you’ve taken a walk around Edgewater lately, or followed the news, you’ll know that our favorite bayfront neighborhood in Miami has become a hotbed of construction activity.
-Driven by strong market demand for luxury condos, more developers are adding to the spectacular lineup of new construction in Edgewater, Miami.
+Driven by strong market demand for luxury condos, and prime central bayfront location in Miami, more developers are adding to the spectacular lineup of new construction in Edgewater, Miami

-And it’s obvious why – its beautiful bayfront location, centered around an 8-acre park and marina, a family-friendly environment, centrality to every major neighborhood in the city like Wynwood, the Design District, and Downtown, plus a short scenic drive to South Beach – all make Edgewater highly desirable.
+And it’s obvious why – its beautiful bayfront location, centered around the 8-acre Margaret Pace Park with tennis, basketball and volleyball courts, a dog park, plus a marina, a family-friendly environment, centrality to every major neighborhood in the city like Wynwood, the Design District, and Downtown, plus a short scenic drive to South Beach – all make Edgewater highly desirable.

 Once barely a neighborhood anyone would talk about fifteen years ago, Edgewater has cemented itself as a top choice for luxury high-rise living in Miami.

-So here’s a look at all of the new condo projects in development for this lovely Bayside enclave.
+So here’s a look at all of the latest condo projects in development for this lovely Bayside enclave.

 Aria Reserve, 700 NE 24th Street